zenolook123/weekend-jquery-server-calculator/README.md

 5. Get calculating

 ## Usage
-Useful for calculating things and keeping track of it
+Useful for calculating things and keeping track of it, user only has ability to post if all fields are not empty.
+Can also clear the history via clicking a button

 ## Built With
 Node,VSCode, Express, Body-Parser